 As parents we know how expensive it can be to entertain the kids, so we thought we would put together a list of things to do for free with the children.
 Yes, the things that are completely free of charge!
-Here’s our suggestions for the best things to do for free with kids in Kilkenny:
+Here’s our suggestions for the best free things to do in Kilkenny with kids:

-Why not print the list and aim to visit them all over time?
+There are some great playgrounds throughout the county.
+Why not aim to visit a different one each week?
 It’s an activity that is both free and good fun!
 Make sure to bring some snacks and drinks or a picnic lunch.
 Our current favourite is the one in Graiguenamanagh.

 Related: Playgrounds in Kilkenny